ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 > 🚨 TL;DR: This tool is a local network educational reverse shell simulator designed to teach security awareness and social engineering vulnerabilities.
 No real exploitation.
 No persistence.
 No remote IP targeting.
 >
 > ⚠️ **Disclaimer: This tool is for educational and ethical purposes only.
 Use responsibly.
-If you end up grounded, disowned, or expelled — that’s on you.**
+If you end up grounded, disowned, or expelled, that’s on you.**

 ---